Sanix-Darker/dockdb.nvim/README.md

 # Dockdb.nvim

-> This plugin is on *DEVELOPMENT MODE*, expect bugs and *BREAKING CHANGES* if using it for now.
+> This plugin is on huge *DEVELOPMENT MODE*, expect bugs and *BREAKING CHANGES* if using it for now.

 https://github.com/Sanix-Darker/dockdb.nvim/assets/22576758/08160855-4ba4-47de-a9ba-ac5d218a92db